will3/cali/README.md

 <img src="https://github.com/will3/cali/blob/master/doc.png" width="400">

 - Dependency injection
-I've built a simple DI container to support mocks in unit / UI tests
-UI Tests are always run at the same date at 1970, for e.g.
+DI is implement to enable different containers to be written for tests Unit tests uses a container that returns mock objects, UI Tests uses a different container, so they always run at the same date, and never makes any service calls.

 - UI tests
-UI tests always run with the same preconditions, with mock dependencies that returns service calls instantly

-Tests are written using the page pattern: for e.g.
+UI Tests are written using the page pattern: for e.g.
 ```
     MainView(app: app)